DanGOTO100/AWS-KMS-Workshop/Section-2-Encryption-with-AWS-KMS.md

 For example in Amazon S3, You can encrypt your data before uploading it into the Amazon S3 Service (client side encryption) or encrypt once the data is there (server side encryption).
 More details in this [link to the S3 documentation](https://docs.aws.amazon.com/AmazonS3/latest/dev/UsingEncryption.html).
 A similar approach can be taken in other services like Amazon DynamoDB, see [details here](https://docs.aws.amazon.com/dynamodb-encryption-client/latest/devguide/client-server-side.html).

-The envelop **encryption mechanism** just described in previous section is the mechanism behind the Server Side Encryption that takes place in the AWS services that use AWS KMS.
+The envelope **encryption mechanism** just described in previous section is the mechanism behind the Server Side Encryption that takes place in the AWS services that use AWS KMS.
 There are very good descriptions on how AWS KMS is being used by different AWS services in this part of the [AWS KMS documentation here](https://docs.aws.amazon.com/kms/latest/developerguide/service-integration.html).

 For the workshop, let's see an example of attaching a disk to our working instance.
 We will encrypt it with AWS KMS and the CMK we have created importing our key material, its alias was "**ImportedCMK**".